-Please use this identifier to cite or link to this item: http://hdl.handle.net/10553/6511
+Please use this identifier to cite or link to this item: https://accedacris.ulpgc.es/jspui/handle/10553/6511

 DC FieldValueLanguage

-dc.contributor.authorvan Hall, Gerrit-
+dc.contributor.authorvan Hall, Gerriten_US

-dc.contributor.authorLundby, Carsten-
+dc.contributor.authorLundby, Carstenen_US

-dc.contributor.authorAraoz, M.-
+dc.contributor.authorAraoz, M.en_US

-dc.contributor.authorCalbet, J. A. L.-
+dc.contributor.authorCalbet, J. A. L.en_US

-dc.contributor.authorSander, M.-
+dc.contributor.authorSander, M.en_US

-dc.contributor.authorSaltin, Bengt-
+dc.contributor.authorSaltin, Bengten_US

-dc.contributor.otherCalbet, Jose A
+dc.contributor.otherCalbet, Jose A-

-dc.contributor.othervan Hall, Gerrit
+dc.contributor.othervan Hall, Gerrit-

 dc.date.accessioned2011-10-26T02:31:00Z-